kaugm/mmwm/README.md

 Solitary and fullscreen windows on the desktop now have borders

 #### TODO
-Still some vestiges of unused features: scratchpad\
-Clean up the code\
-Update border color on the fly for theming
+Update border color on the fly for theming\
+Additional tiled layouts?

 Installation